SAG Awards 2022: Best fashion on the silver carpet - KRDO

 Celebrities including Lady Gaga, “Squid Game” star Jung Ho-yeon, and Jared Leto arrived on the silver carpet at the 28th Annual Screen Actors Guild Awards, dressed to the nines.
 The show, which is being held this year at the Barker Hangar in Los Angeles, kicked off the awards season in style as actors posed in vivid jewel tones, sparkles and metallics.

+Stars like Jessica Chastain, Venus Williams and Sandra Oh brought dopamine dressing to focus, turning to disco ball metallics.
+Oh dazzled in a tiered silver ballgown by Carolina Herrera, featuring a deep V cut neckline and ribbon-detailed straps.
+An emerald green clutch brought a pop of color to her ensemble.

 Lady Gaga, who is nominated for her turn on “House of Gucci,” stepped out in a sleek white gown and rose gold crystal bustier detail.
 The minimal yet striking look was completed with a dramatic floral diamond necklace and frosted silver eyeshadow.

-Oh brought dopamine dressing to the forefront in a tiered silver ballgown by Carolina Herrera, featuring a deep V cut neckline and ribbon-detailed straps.
-An emerald green clutch brought a pop of color to her ensemble.
+Kerry Washington (pictured above) embraced full-on Hollywood glamour in a voluminous yellow ballgown by Greek designer Celia Kritharioti, bringing a welcome splash of color to the ceremony.

 Scroll through the gallery above for some of the night’s best fashion.